chengongpp/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 :fontawesome-regular-hand-point-right: Avoid preallocation when:

 - The data size is highly variable and unpredictable.
-Allocating too much or too little memory can either waste resources or negate the performance benefit.
+If input sizes fluctuate widely, any fixed-size preallocation risks being either too small (leading to reallocations) or too large (wasting memory).
 - Over-allocation risks significant memory waste.
-Reserving more memory than needed can increase your application’s footprint unnecessarily.
+Reserving more memory than needed increases your application’s footprint and can negatively impact cache locality or trigger unnecessary GC activity.
-- You're prematurely optimizing—always profile to confirm the benefit.
-Preallocation is helpful, but only when it solves a real, measurable problem in your workload.
+- You’re prematurely optimizing.
+Always verify with profiling.
+Preallocation is effective, but only when it addresses a real bottleneck or allocation hotspot in your workload.